The Best E-Commerce Software Platforms

 No free product comparison tool

 For any customer trying to decide between two or three different products, a comparison tool can be a great asset.
-Most of the ecommerce platforms we looked at provide some form of comparison capabilities for free with a subscription.
-Unfortunately, Shopify currently charges an extra $5 per month for this feature.
-It’s certainly not a dealbreaker, but we would have liked to see it included in its base plans.
+Most of the e-commerce platforms we looked at provide some form of comparison capabilities for free with a subscription.
+Unfortunately, Shopify currently charges an extra $5 per month for this feature after a seven-day trial.
+It’s certainly not a deal breaker, but we would have liked to see it included in the company's base plans.

 Why we chose it